czbiohub/blog/_blog/random-forest-reprogramming.md

 ## Seeking collaborations
-While this model is still very experimental, the results match previously known findings, as for example Cd36 as an endothelial marker.
-We would like to take it further and experimental validate the results so if you are willing to test the transcription factors or cell surface markers candidates reach out!
+While this model is still very experimental, the results match previously known findings, as for example the combination of *Cd36* and *Cav1* being enough to sort fat endothelial cells.
+We would like to take this further and experimental validate the results so if you are willing to test the transcription factors or cell surface markers candidates reach out!

 *[@aopisco](https://github.com/aopisco) on the behalf of the Tabula muris consortium*